Special Educational Needs and / or Disability Arrangements at Coldfair Green Primary School

 SENDCo – Mrs M Williams, Ms E Foreman & Ms R Taylor

-Our Policy and our work with children with Special Educational Needs and Disability is undertaken in line with the Government’s Code of Practice for SEND.
-This is monitored by Mrs Fewkes, the school’s SEND Coordinator and Mrs Duggan the school’s Inclusion Lead and Family Support Worker.
-As a staff team we aim to identify children with SEND early and, working with you their parents, to assess the exact nature of their learning and development needs to enable us to support each child effectively from the very beginning of their school career.
+Our policy and our work with children with special educational needs and disability, is undertaken in line with the SEN Code of Practice.
+Our provision is monitored by Mrs Williams and Ms Foreman.
+As a staff team, we aim to identify children with SEND early and working with you, their parents, identify the barriers to their learning to enable us to use our best endeavours to support each child effectively.

-The school also implements a range of interventions, booster sessions and special individualised programmes to enable all children to ‘catch-up’ with basic skills and plug any gaps they may have, whether they are considered to have SEND or not.
-These include early literacy support, additional literacy support and ‘Springboard’ (mathematics), Nessie, Gym Trail, Nurture Groups, Social Skills intervention, Assertive Mentoring and additional 1:1 and small group gap filling.
-This is to ensure that all children have every opportunity to learn and develop to the best of their ability.
+The school also implements a range of interventions and individual programmes.
+These include Apples and Pears, Nessie, Gym Trail and Bearing Away.
+This is to ensure that all children have the opportunity to learn and develop to the best of their ability.